 💡

-To create your workflow you first need to sign up for a cloud n8n account or self-host your own n8n instance.
+To create a workflow, sign up for a cloud n8n account or self-host your own n8n instance.

-Once you are in, browse a template page and click “Use workflow”.
-Alternatively, create the workflow from scratch.
+Once you are in, find the page with the template and click “Use workflow”.
+Alternatively, create a workflow from scratch.

 A simple SQL Agent to “talk” to the local SQLite database